Stoichiometrical/General-Website-Projects/README.md

 # General-Website-Projects

-### This repository contains all my web development projects.Each project is in a different branch
+### This repository contains my general web development projects  from my courseworks written in html, css and javascript